 The CDC defines mental health as “our emotional, psychological, and social well-being.
 It affects how we think, feel, and act.
 It also helps determine how we handle stress, relate to others, and make healthy choices.
 Mental health is important at every stage of life, from childhood and adolescence through adulthood.”

-With mental health growing in relevancy, it’s essential to grasp what it entails so we can best understand how it’s impacting our world today.
+With mental health growing in relevance, we should thoroughly grasp exactly what it entails so we know how it’s impacting our world today.
 And in honor of mental health awareness month, I’d like to shed light on some statistics, figures, and information within the world of mental health that should be a priority for everyone.

 Mental Health Treatment Gap